 Monstera Deliciosa is capable of producing flowers and fruits if it is happy and mature enough.
 The flowers are white and resemble calla lilies.
 They are enclosed by a large green spathe that later turns yellow.
 The fruits are green and spiky and look like ears of corn.
 They are edible and have a sweet and tangy taste that resembles pineapple and banana.

-However, blooming is rare for Monstera Deliciosa grown indoors, as it requires optimal conditions such as warm temperatures, high humidity, plenty of water, appropriate light, and adequate nutrients.
+However, blooming is rare for Monstera Deliciosa when grown indoors, as it requires optimal conditions such as warm temperatures, high humidity, plenty of water, appropriate light, and adequate nutrients.
 It also takes several years for Monstera Deliciosa to reach maturity and produce flowers.

 If you want to encourage your Monstera Deliciosa to bloom, you should provide it with the best possible care and be patient.
 You should also avoid moving or repotting your plant too often, as this can disrupt its flowering cycle.